Relationship: Sofie Rydman and Max Järvi

 Where to Watch: Netflix (U.S.)

-Recommended for: Fans of The Office‘s Jim/Pam and other workplace romances
+Recommended for: Fans of super-sexy workplace romance novels

 And that’s the story of how I almost missed out on something great.
 The only reason I didn’t is that one of my favorite fan vidders uploaded an attention-grabbing new edit about a couple named Max and Sofie, who turned out to be the stars of Love & Anarchy.
 This lovingly crafted compilation of romantic scenes from the series succeeded where Netflix’s marketing efforts had not, intriguing me enough to search out and press play on the first episode.
 Then the next one.
-And then another after that, until I had binge-watched all 8 episodes.
-In one weekend.
+And then another after that, until I had binge-watched all 8 episodes of season 1.
+In a single weekend.
+During the busy holiday season.
 Whoops!

 Love & Anarchy, it turns out, is awesome.
 A perfect pandemic escape, one that I now feel duty-bound to share with you too.
 So here ya go: The 10 reasons you simply must let Love & Anarchy add a li’l spice to your weekend…